Bio

 (2023).

-Monetary Policy, Corporate Finance, and Investment.
+Monetary Policy, Corporate Finance, and Investment (opens in new tab).

 Journal of the European Economic Association, Volume 21(6), 2586-2634.